 For many types of chargebacks like labels and dunnage, the proof you need will be a photograph of the open and closed shipping cartons.
 This should be built right into your warehousing and shipping process.

 You should check the Vendor Central portal frequently to monitor the status of your disputes and check for new problems.
-You have only thirty days to dispute a chargeback though there may be some variation based on the supplier type.
+You have only thirty days to dispute a chargeback, though some variations may be based on the supplier type.

 If you are disputing a chargeback, give as complete a story as possible, as Amazon will not revisit the incident more than two times.

-If your dispute is accepted as a result of the proof you provided, Amazon will credit you back for that amount.
+If your dispute is accepted due to the proof you provided, Amazon will credit you for that amount.
 If denied, it’s your loss.

 Amazon chargeback categories